benjisamschlu/Subnational-covid19/README.md

 Script `smr_subnational.R` (within /code) in combination with script `smr_subnational.stan` (inside /code/stan), allows to assess the subnational heterogeneity in mortality over the period 2015-2020.
 The metrics used are standardized mortality ratios.
 Figures about this part of the analysis are produced by the script.

 Script `e0_nat_projection_LC.R` (within /code) estimates the Lee-Carter model at the national level in a Bayesian context using `lee_carter.stan` (Stan code written by Monica Alexander available on her Github).
+It stores the national posterior life expectancy in 2020 that will be used to construct subnational counterfactual scenario in 2020.

+Script `e0_subnat_projection` (within /code) in combination with `diff_e0_subnat_trend.stan` measures the shock on mortality at the district level during the year 2020.
+As a shock measure, we use the life expectancy at birth.
+The developed methodology tries to assess, as much as possible, for all uncertainty sources.

+Finally, `maps_creation.R` creates maps with outputs stored while running `e0_subnat_projection`.